edgelesssys/contrast/docs/docs/basics/security-benefits.md

 ### Possible attacks

-Contrast is designed to defend against four possible attacks:
+Contrast is designed to defend against five possible attacks:

-* **A malicious cloud insider**: malicious employees or third-party contractors of cloud service providers (CSPs) has potentially full access to different layers of the cloud infrastructure.
+* **A malicious cloud insider**: malicious employees or third-party contractors of cloud service providers (CSPs) potentially have full access to various layers of the cloud infrastructure.
 That goes from the physical datacenter up to the hypervisor and Kubernetes layer.
 For example, they can access the physical memory of the machines, modify the hypervisor, modify disk contents, intercept network communications, and attempt to compromise the confidential container at runtime.
 A malicious insider can expand the attack surface or restrict the runtime environment.
 For example, a malicious operator can add a storage device to introduce new attack vectors.
 As another example, a malicious operator can constrain resources such as limiting a guest's memory size, changing its disk space, or changing firewall rules.
 * **A malicious cloud co-tenant**: malicious cloud user ("hackers") may break out of their tenancy and access other tenants' data.
 Advanced attackers may even be able to establish a permanent foothold within the infrastructure and access data over a longer period.
-The threats are analogously to the *cloud insider access* scenario, without the physical access.
+The threats are analogous to the *cloud insider access* scenario, without the physical access.
 * **A malicious workload operator**: malicious workload operators, for example Kubernetes administrators, have full access to the workload deployment and the underlying Kubernets platform.
 The threats are analogously to the *cloud insider access* scenario, with access to everything that is above the hypervisor level.
 * **A malicious attestation client**: this attacker connects to the attestation service and sends malformed request.
 * **A malicious workload owner**: a malicious workload owner has full control over the application development itself.
 This attacker might release a malicious version of the workload containing harmful operations.